yiakwy-mapping-team/cybertron/README.md

 This repo is a non-official distribution of building blocks of the `Cybertron`.
 By offering three major features, `Cybertron` boosts up real-time computing task performance inside RTOS such as QNX and ROS with shumbus.
-Besides real-time computing system, the `cybertron` is also possible to be utilized in offline pipelines:
+Besides real-time computing system, the `cybertron` is also possible to be utilized in offline pipelines

-1. Intra-Process Communiation (IPC) with linux native Xmi shared memory
-2. Dynamic loading with Directed Acyclic Graph (DAG) description for multi input and multi output (MIMO) application
-3. M:N threads to schedule tasks in user space
-4. Sync with `Apollo.auto` main line released-6.0

 ### Software dependencies